RBookBmcD/pwps_dab-documentation-ui/README.md

 This software is a UI in powershell developed to aid in research and documentation lookup for the [pwps_dab powershell module](https://www.powershellgallery.com/packages/pwps_dab/24.0.2)

 ## Feature List
+Alpha 1.2
+* Search Bar for searching functions

 Alpha 1.1
-* Added headers to ps1 and py files
+* Headers and documentation in ps1 and py files
 * Signed ps1 file to allow it to run on more secure systems

 Alpha 1.0: